pksurferdad/knative-microservices/README.md

 **Sample Service Using the KafkaSink Add-on**

-The Knative Service below is a variant of the `event subscriber` service, but with the addition of publishing an event to a Kafka topic using the `KafkaSink` resource we created above.
+The Knative Service below is a variant of the `event subscriber` service with the addition of publishing an event to a Kafka topic using the `KafkaSink` resource we created above.
 Note that the service takes an environment variable `KAFKA_SINK_URL` which is the URL we got from the above kubectl command.

 ```